 We’ve now registered the national ASTC committee in the state of Victoria.
 We work under the Model Rules of the Associations Incorporation Reform Act of 2012, as all associations must.
 The Act says that we need a Committee, so we have one, and it includes some compulsory and optional positions.

 Connect with your profession.

 A group of dedicated technical communication professionals make up the ASTC Committee each year.
 Our committee members volunteer their time to plan and manage the ASTC's program and meet the regulatory responsibilities of the committee and their committee roles.

 The committee is elected at the ASTC's Annual General Meeting.
 The committee can have up to ten members, with four compulsory office-bearer and six ordinary member positions.

 Our committee members can live anywhere in Australia, including rural or city areas.
-Our committee uses online video conference tools for meetings, so distance is not an issue for meetings, we just need to manage the time zones.
+Our committee meets online, so distance is not an issue for meetings, we just need to manage the time zones.

-Michelle's passion for software documentation led her to study the Technical Communication course at Swinburne University, run in conjunction with ASTC(Vic).
-She has since worked as a Technical Communicator and Business Analyst in the telecommunications and education industries.
-After an absence, Michelle has returned to the ASTC and is excited to bring fresh ideas to the society.
+Michelle's passion for software documentation led her to study the Technical Communication course at Swinburne University, run in conjunction with ASTC (Vic).
+She has since worked as a Technical Communicator, Instructional Designer, and Business Analyst across various industries.

 Colin has been producing documentation for employers and clients in the IT sector, both in Australia and Asia, for many years.
 Most of his work is in healthcare, but also in membership organizations and civil engineering.
 Colin is passionate about assisting readers obtain extra benefits from unusual product features and services.